Jodiexo/Z-Prefix/README.md

    npm start
    ```

-7. Open your browser and navigate to `http://localhost:3001`
+7. Open your browser and navigate to `http://localhost:3000`

+## Docker Commands (for database)

+- Start the database: `docker-compose up -d`
+- Stop the database: `docker-compose down`
+- View logs: `docker-compose logs`
+- Access the database: `docker-compose exec db psql -U your_db_user -d your_db_name`
 ## Usage

 1. Register a new account or log in with existing credentials.